jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 very nearly in the same words as be- fore, ‘It’s all his fancy, that; he hasn’t got no sorrow, you know.
 Come on!’
-So they went up to the Mock Turtle, who looked at them with large eyes full of tears, but said nothing.
+So they went up to the Mock Tur- tle, who looked at them with large eyes full of tears, but said nothing.
 ‘This here young lady,’ said the
 Gryphon, ‘she wants for to know your history, she do.’
-‘I’ll tell it her,’ said the Mock Turtle in a deep, hollow tone, ‘sit down, both of you, and don’t speak a word till I’ve finished.’
+‘I’ll tell it her,’ said the Mock Tur- tle in a deep, hollow tone, ‘sit down, both of you, and don’t speak a word till I’ve finished.’
 So they sat down, and nobody spoke for some minutes.
 Alice thought to her-